 “The development will provide a mixture of market and affordable homes enhancing the land which has previously been used for agriculture and is currently empty .”
 Design & Access, Crabtree Homes.

-Jodrell Bank Observatory has objected to two current applications in Goostrey, ‘noting that the cumulative impact of this and other developments is more significant than each development individually’.
+Jodrell Bank Observatory objected to two current applications in Goostrey, ‘noting that the cumulative impact of this and other developments is more significant than each development individually’.
+Both applications have been refused.

 12 homes proposed by Crabtree Homes Ltd on open countryside to the east of Hermitage Lane, with access off Nether Lea.
 Decision expected 3rd Jan.
 Link to application: 18/4980C